Britain's blue-chip share index rises as ARM beats profit forecast

-LONDON Britain's top share index rallied on Tuesday, lifted by technology group ARM, which posted higher profits and beat analysts' expectations.
+LONDON, July 22 Britain's top share index rallied on Tuesday, lifted by technology group ARM, which posted higher profits that beat analysts' expectations.

-Global equity markets were also boosted after pro-Russian rebels complied with calls from Western governments and handed over the black boxes of the Malaysia Airlines plane downed over eastern Ukraine last week.
+Global equity markets were also boosted after pro-Russian rebels complied with calls from Western governments and handed over the black boxes of a Malaysian Airlines plane shot down over eastern Ukraine last week.

 Nevertheless, it remains 1.2 percent below its July high.

-The FTSE has come under pressure as tensions between Russia and the West have mounted over Ukraine, prompting fears of an escalation of sanctions on Russia, which Western powers accuse of backing the anti-Kiev rebels.
+The FTSE has come under pressure as tensions between Russia and the West have mounted over Ukraine, prompting fears of an escalation to economically damaging sanctions on Russia, which Western powers accuse of backing the anti-Kiev rebels.

-However, Intertrader chief market strategist Steve Ruffley backed buying equities on days when the market dips, since the FTSE has proven resilient in terms of bouncing back from lows.
+However, Intertrader chief market strategist Steve Ruffley backed buying equities on days when the market dipped, since the FTSE has proven resilient in terms of bouncing back from lows.

 "I can see the FTSE easily reaching record highs of 7,000 points," said Ruffley, adding that the FTSE would get support from Britain's strengthening economy and better corporate earnings.